Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

 6. **More lamps**
-    Let's add another lamp and first illustrate how we would implement the lamp with the knowlege from the previeous step.
+    Let's add another lamp and first illustrate how we would implement the lamp with the knowledge from the previous step.
 Add a new *generic lamp node* and define a new device config in the lamp.
-In my case I configured a Ikea Trådfri blub that is warm white but dimmable.
+In my case, I configured an Ikea Trådfri blub that is warm white but dimmable.
 Set the State to On and the brightness to 255.
     Connect it to the *on inject node* and the *send message node*.
 Then duplicate the *generic lamp node* and just change the state to Off and connect it to the *off inject node* and to the *send messages node*.

-    Now the two lamps are wired up in parallel and can switched on/off with the same inject node.
+    Now the two lamps are wired up in parallel and can be switched on/off with the same inject node.

     ![Lamps in parallel](img/getting-started-flow14-second-lamp-paralell.png)